-Viewpoints are selected in the random point cloud for point-based rendering.
-The viewpoints are selected in point-cloud data through two steps.
+Viewpoints for point-based rendering are selected in pointcloud data through two steps.
 In the first step, an orthobinary image is generated from the point cloud to represent a rough floor surface as a viewpoint candidate.
 In the next step, the orthoimage is eroded with morphology processing to generate a viewpoint candidate network.
 Intersections on the network are selected as the viewpoints for point-based rendering.